-The Dollar Index, which IntercontinentalExchange Inc. (ICE) uses to track the U.S. currency against those of six major trading partners, was little changed at 81.910 after climbing as high as 82.121.
+The Dollar Index, which IntercontinentalExchange Inc. (ICE:US) uses to track the U.S. currency against those of six major trading partners, was little changed at 81.910 after climbing as high as 82.121.

 The measure may find so-called support at around 81.5 ending recent declines, according to Derek Mumford, a director in Sydney at Rochford Capital, a currency risk-management company.
 “That will contain any selloff at the moment,” he said.
 Support refers to an area on a chart where orders to buy may be clustered.

 The dollar has advanced 7.1 percent in the past 12 months, the best performance of the 10 developed-nation currencies tracked by Bloomberg Correlation-Weighted Indexes.
 The yen gained 1.8 percent, and the euro weakened 8.1 percent.

 The yen strengthened against all of its major peers as Japan’s trade deficit was 517.4 billion yen last month, following a revised 60.3 billion yen surplus in June, the Finance Ministry said in Tokyo.
 The median forecast in a Bloomberg News survey of economists was for a shortfall of 270 billion yen.
 Exports fell 8.1 percent from a year earlier, compared with an estimated 2.9 percent decline.